sagemath/trac_to_gh/Issue 5039.md

 # Issue 5039: Create a class for SetPartition (with no s)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5039

 Original creator: slabbe